momentum-cohort-2019-02/w6-apile-team-channa/teamthoughts.md

 We are going to extend the existing user model
 Our theme - support people who advocate for homeless

-Models
+# Models

 User, but called something different.
 Submitters, because they submit comments, links, votes.
-Post - URL, slug, date_added, submitter, title, Comment
+Post - URL, slug, date_added, submitter, title, description Comment - (comments on posts), text, datetime_added, (created by) submitter,
-Vote
+Vote - (comments on posts), datetime_added, (created by) submitter,